 The holiday was established to celebrate the anniversary of Cambodia’s independence from France on the 9th of November 1953 and is Cambodia’s national holiday.
 As well this is a commemoration of the King’s father, Norodom Sihanouk, who achievement of uniting the Khmer people and relentlessly protect the Kingdom of Cambodia.

-The First Full Moon Following The Rainy Season – [CAMBODIA] Water Festival (26 – 28 November)
+The First Full Moon Following The Rainy Season – [CAMBODIA] Water Festival (14 – 16 November in 2024)

 Cambodian Water Festival, is a 3-day festival celebrated on the first full moon after the rainy season, which is usually in October or November.
 The festival marks the switching of the flow back to its normal direction, signifying the end of the rainy season.
 Essentially, the festival is a time to give thanks to the rivers as they provide the region with fertile farming land and plenty of fish.
 The festival is focused on boat races and concerts.